 Crutchfield was a four-year letterwinner on the basketball court at Emory & Henry and was the first woman in ODAC history to be a four-year all-conference selection.
 She finished her career as the program’s leading scorer with 1,262 points, a mark that currently is third on the all-time scoring list.
 She was also a member of the 1988 ODAC Championship Team that went 18-7 with a 13-4 record against conference foes.
 Additionally, Crutchfield was inducted into the E&H Sports Hall of Fame in 2000.

 Crutchfield and her husband Jon (E&H ’91) have three daughters.
 Haley graduated from Emory & Henry in the spring of 2015 while Emily graduated in 2017.
-Their youngest daughter Maggie is currently a freshman at the College.
+Their youngest daughter Maggie is currently enrolled at E&H.